 [Originally published: Issue #3, circa 1987]

 The CRO-MAGS are a truly unique band, both for their superior talent and their unrivaled devotion to their beliefs.
 Many derogatory things have been written about the CRO-MAGS, specifically in Maximum Rock N Roll.
-However, they have not been given the chance to respond since many of the people at MRR are, in my opinion, close-minded and decidedly anti-skin.
 Before a recent show in Glen Mills, Pennsylvania, bassist Harley Flanagan took time out from his busy schedule to talk with us about the band and his fascinating personal beliefs.

 How long has the band been together?